openlegend/core-rules/core/src/06-combat/01-chapter-six.md

 >
 > Sergeant Rage is wielding a shotgun.
 A ratman dashes up to him, attacks with a dagger, and then dashes away.
 Because Sarge doesn't have a melee weapon equipped, he does not get an opportunity attack against the ratman.

-#### Sustaining Boons
+#### Sustain a Boon

-Many boons have a default duration of *sustain persists*, which means that every time a character uses the **sustain** action, the boon remains in effect for 1 additional round.
+Many boons have a default duration of *sustain persists*, which means that every time a character uses the *sustain a boon* action, the boon remains in effect for 1 additional round.
 If you have a boon in effect and do not sustain it, the boon ends when your turn is over.
 Because sustaining a boon is a minor action, you can normally only sustain one boon at a time, and you cannot sustain a boon on a round in which you take a focus action.

 > ##### Sustaining Boon Examples
 >